Investors who are interested in opening companies in the Isle of Man can receive specialized assistance from our team of local incorporation experts.

 - having a legal address in Isle of Man;

-- opening a bank account in the Isle of Man.
+- open a bank account in the Isle of Man.

 Even if the offshore company is registered in the Isle of Man, its activities cannot be undertaken here.
 Our local advisors can assist businessmen who want to open non-resident Isle of Man bank accounts.

-The company details can be changed after registration by filling in the appropriate forms.
+The company details can be changed after the Isle of Man company registration process, by filling in the appropriate forms.
 The registered office and the details of the directors and secretary can be changed (when they are appointed or resign).
 Certain fees apply for these changes and they are higher if more than three months pass between the time the date occurs and the date at which the change is registered.

 The following video presented by our agents summarizes the advantages of opening an offshore company in the Isle of Man: